 - In a large bowl add the noodles and pour over boiling water to cover them, cover with some cling film and leave to one side.

-- In a hot wok stir fry the onion, ginger and chicken on a medium heat until golden and cooked through, add in the oxo cube, chinese 5 spice and beansprouts and stir fry for another 5 minutes.
+- In a hot wok stir fry the onion, ginger and chicken on a medium heat until golden and cooked through, add in the oxo cube, Chinese 5 spice and beansprouts and stir fry for another 5 minutes.

 - Meanwhile check the noodles and give them a stir.

-- Add 2 tablespoons of the water from the noodles into the wok and drain the rest of the water away, add the noodles to the wok along with the soy sauce and stir fry for a further 5 – 10 minutes until the noodles are fully cooked and all liquid left in the wok is absorbed.
+- Add 2 tablespoons of the water from the noodles into the wok and drain the rest of the water away, add the noodles to the wok along with the soy sauce and stir fry for a further 5 minutes or until the noodles are fully cooked and all liquid left in the wok is absorbed.
 Taste and add extra spice or soy sauce to your taste.

 - Serve immediately alongside some stir fry veg as a main dish or as a side dish with something else.